Fred Chaney: Politics

 Chaney first attempted to enter politics at the 1971 Ascot by-election, running for the state Legislative Assembly.
 He was elected to federal parliament as a Senator for Western Australia for the Liberal Party at the 1974 election.
 He was Leader of the Opposition in the Senate from 1983 until 1990 when he became the first member for the Division of Pearce in the House of Representatives, a position he held until 1993.
 Although still a Senator at the time, Chaney was named deputy leader of the Liberal Party in May 1989.
 He retained this post until April 1990, two months after transferring to the lower house.

 He was elected Deputy Leader as part of the successful coup that saw Andrew Peacock overthrowing John Howard.
-This was seen as a betrayal by Howard as he and Chaney had been close friends prior to the coup.
+Howard saw this as a betrayal as he and Chaney had been close friends prior to the coup.

 Chaney was ousted as deputy leader after the 1990 election, when he unsuccessfully recontested the position in a field of eight candidates and came in third.

 Chaney had earlier defeated Reith for the deputy's position in the leadership coup that ousted Howard in May 1989 in which Reith was Howard's running mate.

-Chaney was Minister for Administrative Services from August to December 1978, Minister for Aboriginal Affairs from December 1978 until November 1980 and Minister for Social Security from November 1980 until the defeat of the Fraser Government at the 1983 election.
+Chaney was Minister for Administrative Services from August to December 1978, Minister for Aboriginal Affairs from December 1978 until November 1980 and Minister for Social Security from November 1980 until the defeat of the Fraser government at the 1983 election.
 He was also Minister Assisting the Minister for Education from August 1978 to December 1979 and Minister Assisting the Minister for National Development and Energy from December 1979 to November 1980.

 When Chaney retired in 1993, John Hewson unexpectedly led the Coalition to defeat at that year's election and it is the opinion of analyst and commentator Antony Green that Chaney could have succeeded him as Liberal leader had he not decided to retire.

-John Hewson described Fred Chaney as the little ..... from the west.
+John Hewson described Fred Chaney as "the little ---- from the west."